Venous Ulcer

 Font Size:

-Venous ulcers are open, non-healing wounds that occur on the legs or ankles.
-They often develop when blood is not circulating properly and begins to pool in these regions.
-This accumulation of blood accounts for over 80 percent of all ulcers.
+Venous ulcers are open, non-healing wounds that usually occur on the legs or ankles.
+They start when vein disease prevents blood from circulating properly and begins to pool in the lower extremities.
+This increases the pressure in the veins, potentially leading to inflammation and other changes that prevent normal healing in the area.
+Venous stasis ulcers are usually a sign of advanced vein disease, which accounts for up to 80 percent of all leg ulcers.¹

 Venous Ulcer Stages